-Do not plug-in the extra connector on the power PCB.
+Do not plug-in the extra connector on the power PCB/induction board.

 If you’ve ever ventured into the belly of the Bullet, you will probably have noticed a connector that isn’t connected.
 That’s because it’s supposed to be disconnected.
-You can see this in our wiring diagram.
+You can see this in our wiring diagram for V1 Bullets.
+It is the same on V2.
 Do not try to plug it in.
 If you’re confused about this, please contact us.